 Both lived in extreme poverty.

 Estefany immediately jumped into our hearts with her pretty yellow dress, white lace edging, yellow flowers on the bodice… hair up in two pigtails… shiny black shoes… white socks… her brown eyes looking a little uncertainly at the camera.
 She was adorable.

 How could we resist?!

 Kefa had such sad eyes.
 We learnt his father had recently died.
 His mother was now a widow and left to look after six children.
 Then, we caught a glimpse of those big shoes.
 Maybe he had borrowed them for the photo.
 Either that, or he had enormous feet to grow into.
 We didn’t know.

 Those big ‘shoeses’ and sad eyes just kept looking at us… and looking at us.

 We had a gazillion questions.

 Exactly who is Compassion International?
 How do they work?
 What do they do?
 What developing countries do they work in?
 Does it really make a difference?
 Are the children actually released from poverty?
 How do we know the sponsorship money will reach the child?

 Was it a scam?

 In a word, no. However we may talk about some of those issues in later posts.
-We loved the fact that Compassion was Christ-centred.
+We loved the fact that Compassion seemed to be Christ-centred.
 Child-focused.
 And organised through the local church.
 Their whole community would benefit.